Male submission

 Male submission or malesub is a situation in BDSM and other sexual activities in which the submissive partner is male.
-A woman who dominates a male submissive is referred to as a dominant, domme (feminine form of "dominant") or dominatrix.
-Sexual activity between a male submissive and a dominatrix is referred to as femdom.
 A 2015 study indicates that 46.6% of men who are active in BDSM expressed a preference for a submissive role, 24% consider themselves to be switches and 29.5% prefer the dominant role.

-Types of submission

 Male submission in BDSM can take many different forms and include a variety of activities, including cock and ball torture, forced feminization, chastity, cuckoldry, erotic humiliation, facesitting, golden showers, pegging, foot fetishism, and clothed female, naked male.

-History

 During the 18th century, some European brothels began specializing in restraint, and flagellation, as well as other activities which involved female domination and male submission.